kh3dron/notes/devops/mc_hosting/mc_hoster.md

     - need to configure API gateway now
         - create new REST API
         - actions, create method, post, point it to the squarer lambda function
+        - add mapping
+    - test the POST method in API gateway: feed it {"input":6} and get a response body 36
+- [here] get the site to call and respond to the API
+    - surf stackoverflow to find some code
+    - getting blocked by CORS protections
+        - maybe running the page on amplify instead of off my desktop will let me not fully deal with this right now
+        - nope, that doesn't do it

 - [todo] replace squarer api with ec2 launcher api
 - [todo] create minecraft server on ec2
 - [todo] move logs from ec2 to webpage